Let Daylight Recovery Services Help with MDMA Addiction in Riverside County

 After the completion of molly rehab, clients can begin intensive outpatient rehab.
 Outpatient rehab involves several hours of treatment per day, several days per week.
 The intensity of these therapies will help individuals with their transition to a relapse-free life outside of rehab by offering the tools for long-term recovery.

 If you or a loved one are struggling with MDMA abuse, it’s time to start down the road to recovery with us.
-Our MDMA treatment center admission staff are available 24/7 to take your call.
+Our MDMA treatment center admission staff at our Corona, CA facility are available 24/7 to take your call.
 Reach out today.

 REQUEST A CALL FROM AN MDMA ADDICTION EXPERT OR CALL(1-833-2 DAYLIGHT / 1-833-232-9544)